wolfoerster/SmartLogging/README.md

 `Log.Information("this message is for you");`

-The resulting log entry will contain all of the 6 properties mentioned above.
+The resulting log entry looks like this:

+`{"Time":"2025-07-10T08:55:55.3391580Z","ThreadId":1,"Level":"Information",
+"Context":"TestApp.Program","Method":"Main","Message":"this message is for you"}`

-The log context (class name) is extracted from the declaration of the logger and the method name is extracted from the actual logging statement.
+The log context is extracted from the declaration of the logger and the method name is extracted from the actual logging statement.

 Even if you call any of the SmartLogger's methods without parameter, e.g.